If you’re doing a non-law degree but want to be a barrister, there’s plenty you can do to make your dream of a career at the Bar come true.

 - Samantha Leek QC from 5 Essex Court (who graduated in modern languages) tells us about public law.

-- Stephen Page, English graduate and barrister at Goldsmith Chambers, describes what it’s like to work as a criminal law barrister.
+- Edward Connell from 5 St Andrew's Hill (who studied French and Geography) describes what it’s like to work as a criminal law barrister.

 - Lucy Garrett from Keating Chambers (who graduated in English language and literature) tells us about construction law.